OpenSecuritySummit/oss2018/content/participant/devseccon/Paul-Dubourg.md

   - AWS Lambda Security
   - Agile Practices for Security Teams
   - CISO
+  - Creating ELK Dashboards
+  - Using AI and ML for incident response
   - Creation of Security Buttons
   - Getting more women in Cyber-security
   - A seat at the table